zntfdr/talks/2020 SPM All the things!/spm_all_the_things.md

 # [fit] Bangkok Metro 🚇

-^I'm the writer behind five stars blog, where I share about SwiftUI and other things ^I'm also behind wwdc notes, a community driven collection of wwdc notes from all years. ^Lastly I'm also a indie developer building the metro app for the city where I live in, Bangkok. ^The workshop is about navigation but it lasts two hours, so if you have any question about any of these, I'll be happy to answer
+^I have a blog called .., where I share about interesting things on SwiftUI and other things ^I'm also part of the wwdc notes, a community driven collection of wwdc notes from all years.
+^Lastly I'm also a indie developer building Bangkok metro, I know some of you use it daily, thank you very much for that!

 ---